lyz-code/blue-book/docs/roadmap_adjustment.md

 #### Rabbit hole project refinement

 This kind of refinement allows you to dig deeper in whichever path you're heading to.
 It's mechanical and require a limit level of creativity.
-It's then perfect to apply when you just finished doing a project's task.
+It's then perfect to apply when you just finished doing a project's action.

-- Read the task titles to make sure that they still make sense following the next guidelines:
+- Read the action titles to make sure that they still make sense following the next guidelines:
-  - If the task title doesn't give you enough information, read the task steps and then tweak the task title to make it clearer.
+  - If the action title doesn't give you enough information, read the action steps and then tweak the action title to make it clearer.
-  - Mark done tasks as done and archive them.
+  - Mark done actions as done and archive them.
-- If you need create new tasks with the minimal refinement to register your idea.
+- If you need create new actions with the minimal refinement to register your idea.
-- Change the order of the tasks to meet current priorities.
+- Change the order of the actions to meet current priorities.
-- Do a [task refinement](#task-refinement) for the most imminent one.
+- Do a [action refinement](#action-refinement) for the most imminent one.

 #### Think outside the box project refinement

 [Rabbit hole project refinement](#rabbit-hole-project-refinement) is the best way to reach the destination you're heading to.
 It may not be the optimal one though.
 As you have you're head deep into the rabbit hole it's easy to miss better alternative paths to reach the project objective.

 It could be interesting to use techniques that help you discover these paths for example in a [weekly planning](#the-weekly-planning).

+### Project cleaning

+Similar to [action cleaning](#action-cleaning) we want to keep the state clean.
+If there are not that many actions under the project we can leave the done elements as `DONE`, once they start to get clobbered up we can create a `Closed` section.

+For recurring projects:

+  - Mark the actions as done
+  - Archive the project element.
+  - Undo the archive.
+  - Clean up the done items.

 ## [Area](time_management_abstraction_levels.md#area)

 ### Area refinement